xsdk-project/MathPackagesTraining2020/_lessons/time_integrators/sundials/lesson.md

     ARK-IMEX methods to always evalute `Fi` more often than `Fe`.' %}

 Now that we again have an explicit portion of the problem, we should expect the time step size to be CFL-limited.
-Run the code a few times with various time step sizes, checking the overall solution error each time -- can you find an unstable step size?
+Run the IMEX version a few times with various fixed time step sizes (the `fixed_dt` argument), checking the overall solution error each time -- can you find an unstable step size?

 {% include qanda
-    question='Why is the stability limit larger than for `HandsOn1.exe`?'
+    question='Why is the maximum stable step size larger than for `HandsOn1.exe`?'
     answer='Since diffusion is now treated implicitly, the CFL-limited step size is now determined only by the advection terms.
 As these